john-science/python_for_scientists/classes/11_scipy/lecture_11.md

     >>> f = interp1d(x, y)
     >>> f2 = interp1d(x, y, kind='cubic')

-These `f` and `f2` that we created is a Python function that we can now use, like any other function:
+Here we used `interp1d` to create the Python functions `f` and `f2` that we can now use, just like any other Python function:

     >>> f([pi/2, pi, 2*pi])
     array([ 0.88018607,  0.01398078, -0.01424018])